0xsid0703/GG-NFT-Staking/README.md

 Note: Only 1 All Squad holder is allowed per wallet.
 The user in Example 3 can send his second All Squad to another wallet for staking to get a higher reward.
 If not, all NFTs after the first All Squad will be treated as common NFTs and will get a lower reward.

 ## Withdraw Rewards
 User can unstake the EG rewards received.
 If they do, they will pay a 5% fee.
 The fee can be set to a maximum of 10%.
-This fee is sent to admin Wallet.
+This fee is sent to admin Wallet and then distributed to all existing GG Stakers in the next admin drop.